vladikcomper/md-modules/modules/errorhandler/docs/Debug_macros.md

 This set of macros provides an experimental interface for logging, timing code and breakpoints in emulators the support KMod debug registers.

-Curently, the only emulators to support KDebug are:
+Currently, the only emulators to support KDebug are:
 - Blastem-nightly;
 - Gens KMod (outdated, not recommended).